19th Street Oakland station

 The station opened in 1972 as part of the first section of BART.
 In 1980–1986, the KE Track project added the third track to the station.
 Changes during the 2010s included public art at one entrance, a new canopy at another entrance, and opening of a bike station.
-A modernization project, which began in 2019, includes new elevators and reopened public restrooms.
+A 2019–2023 modernization project included a new elevator and reopened public restrooms.
 Tempo bus rapid transit service began in 2020.